The NIH Almanac

 - Acquiring, organizing, and preserving the world's scholarly biomedical literature;

-- Providing access to biomedical and health information across the country in partnership with the 6,000-member National Network of Libraries of Medicine (NN/LM®);
+- Providing access to biomedical and health information across the country in partnership with the over 5,000 members of the National Network of Libraries of Medicine (NN/LM®);

 - Creating high-quality information services relevant to toxicology and environmental health, health services research, and public health;